JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-12-02-postgres-nosql-3.md

 logging.level.root=info
 ```

-`liquibase` handles your db maintenance in an incremental way.
-We are not using `hibernate` ORM here, but if we were, the advantage over using `hibernate`'s automatic creation (ddl-auto) are many and will post a note about it in the future.
+`liquibase` handles your db maintenance in an incremental way with a few advantages over using `hibernate`'s automatic creation (ddl-auto).

 let's create a `liquibase` basic setup to get some tables created and add some data.